Danya-Djan/Danya-Djan/README.md

 ## 🌱 About Me
 - 🚀 Constantly exploring new technologies and applying them in real-world projects.
 - 💡 Open to exciting projects and collaborations.
-- ⚽ Football fan and Barcelona supporter.
+- ⚽ Football fan and Liverpool supporter.

 ---